Ford Fairlane (Americas): Second generation (1957–1959)

 For 1957, a new style gave a longer, wider, lower, and sleeker look with low tailfins.
 The new proportions and modern styling were a hit with customers to the extent that the Ford outsold Chevrolet in 1957 for the first time since 1935.
-A new top trim level, the Fairlane 500 was added to the Fairlane model line and the Country Squire continued to be the luxury station wagon while the Country Sedan was now added to the Fairlane model line, while engine choices were largely the same as the year before.
-The big news for 1957 was the introduction of the Fairlane 500 Skyliner power retractable hardtop, whose solid top hinged and folded down into the trunk space at the touch of a button, while the Ford Ranchero 2-door coupe utility was also introduced.
+A new top trim level, the Fairlane 500, was added to the Fairlane model line and the Country Squire continued to be the luxury station wagon while the Country Sedan was now added to the Fairlane model line, while engine choices were largely the same as the year before.
+The big news for 1957 was the introduction of the Fairlane 500 Skyliner power retractable hardtop, whose solid top hinged and folded down into the trunk space at the touch of a button, while the Ford Ranchero two-door coupe utility was also introduced.

 Another facelift for 1958 had fashionable quad headlights, a grille that matched the 1958 Thunderbird, and other styling changes.
 New big-block FE V8s of 332 and 352 CID (5.4 L and 5.8 L) replaced the previous largest V8s, and a better three-speed automatic transmission was also available with a steering column transmission gear selector lever.

 A new top-level full-sized model was introduced at mid-year 1959, the Ford Galaxie.
 The 1959 Galaxie displayed both "Fairlane 500" and "Galaxie" badging.

 Third generation (1960–1961)

 Full-sized Fairlane and Fairlane 500 models were restyled for 1960 and again for the 1961 model year.
 The Galaxie series continued as the top-of-the-line full-sized Ford.
 Fairlane 500s demoted to mid-level in the lineup and were equivalent to the Chevrolet Bel Air.
 Fairlanes were primarily sold as base level trim models for fleet use (taxi, police).
-Both were only available as pillared sedans.
+Two bodystyles were available, a 2-door pillared sedan (Club Sedan and Business Sedan) and a 4-door pillared sedan (Town Sedan).

 While the 1960 de luxe Galaxie and Fairlane 500 series sported a tri-color Ford crest on the hood, base Fairlanes had "FORD" in chrome block letters across their hoods.
 For 1961, all models got the block letters on their hoods.

 The big-block 390 CID V8 was available in 1961 as the top-horsepower option, as the "horsepower wars" in Detroit continued.